 The story of The Lost Dogs sheds light on the true nature of the American Pit Bull Terrier and the best of our own nature as humans when we come together to help victims of disaster, even when they're manmade. - Tim Racer

 We want to thank Jim for making the dogs important with this story, and for surprising us with his open mind, his sentimental heart and his fresh perspective.
 May the world be open to the many lessons these dogs have tried to bring us.
-Below: During evaluations at the Hanover Pound.
+Below: Halle during evaluations at the Hanover Pound.

-The Lost Dogs Website and facebook page.
+The Lost Dogs Amazon link and facebook page.